barfs/LP-Works_PMX/README.md

-# LP-Works_PMX
-PLU, MSG, and Excel file manager for the LP-Works program
+# PMX: PLU, MSG, and Excel file manager for the LP-Works program